 At the Greener Living Blog, we love bamboo.
-We want to build homes with it, fill those homes with the coolest bamboo accessories, and even plant bamboo in the gardens.
+We want to build homes with it, fill those holes with the coolest bamboo accessories, and even plant bamboo in the gardens.

-The reason that we love bamboo so much is that we’ve done a lot of research about the numerous benefits of the bamboo plant and we want to reap some of those benefits for ourselves.
+We love bamboo so much because we’ve done a lot of research about the numerous benefits of the bamboo plant, and we want to reap some of those benefits for ourselves.

 In this blog, we’re going to show you another fantastic use for the food.
 Not only does bamboo taste a-mah-zing, but it’s also super good for you.
 Let’s tuck in, shall we?